BaadMaro/CTF/Challenges/WEB/spaceBox/README.md

   -> you can use Cyberchef : https://gchq.github.io/CyberChef/#recipe=To_Base64('A-Za-z0-9%2B/%3D')URL_Encode(true)&input=YWRtaW4
 New cookie : user=YWRtaW4%3D

-Add it using google dev tools and don't forget the administrator path
+Add the new cookie and don't forget the administrator path
 ![image](https://user-images.githubusercontent.com/72421091/136717914-f1b55e63-7377-4fbc-b41d-dbbfd2508944.png)

 Now let's open http://spacebox.hkg/administrator/dashboard.php with the new cookie that has the admin user

 ![image](https://user-images.githubusercontent.com/72421091/136717993-6ff0c36d-847f-4b15-9673-796b8c0934a9.png)

+We are admin now
 We can see a note that tell us the upload directory which is /posts We already found some php files after bruteforcing 1.php and test.php